Computer Engineering, Bachelor of Science

 Program Educational Objectives

-• Employed in business, academia, or government.
+• Employed in business, non-profit, academia, government, or industry.

-• Engaging in lifelong learning, which may include postgraduate education, to successfully adapt to technological, industry specific, and cultural changes and to foster adept functioning in society.
+• Engaging in lifelong learning, which may include postgraduate education and being part of professional organizations, to successfully adapt to technological, industry specific, and cultural changes and to foster adept functioning in society.

 • Performing engineering practice in a context that reflects awareness of the ethics of their profession and of the impacts of their work on the profession and society at large.